|Back to Main Print This Page Email to a Friend|

 Hysterectomy - laparoscopic - discharge

-Supracervical hysterectomy - discharge; Removal of the uterus - discharge; Laparoscopic hysterectomy - discharge; Total laparoscopic hysterectomy - discharge; TLH - discharge; Laparoscopic supracervical hysterectomy - discharge
+Supracervical hysterectomy - discharge; Removal of the uterus - discharge; Laparoscopic hysterectomy - discharge; Total laparoscopic hysterectomy - discharge; TLH - discharge; Laparoscopic supracervical hysterectomy - discharge; robotic assisted laparoscopic hysterectomy - discharge

 When You Were in the Hospital

 While you were in the hospital, you had surgery to remove your uterus.
 This is called a hysterectomy.
-The surgeon made 3 - 5 small cuts in your belly.
-A laparoscope (a thin tube with a small camera on it) and other small surgical tools were inserted through those cuts.
+The surgeon made 3 to 5 small cuts in your belly.
+A laparoscope (a thin tube with a small camera on it) and other small surgical tools were inserted through those incisions.

 Part or all of your uterus was removed.
 Your fallopian tubes or ovaries may have also been taken out.